-St. Paul de Mausolee is the hospital-asylum where Van Gogh self-committed himself just prior to his death.
-The well-maintained site is faithfully preserved to remind visitors of the time when Van Gogh was a patient there.
-From the bedroom where Van Gogh’s wheelchair and desk sat, to the courtyard below, everything was just as he would have left them.
-A new addition to St. Paul since my last visit is the kitchen, restored to perfection.
+St. Paul de Mausolee is the hospital asylum where Van Gogh self-committed himself just before his death.
+The well-maintained site is faithfully preserved to remind visitors of when Van Gogh was a patient.
+From the bedroom where Van Gogh’s wheelchair and desk sat to the courtyard below, everything was just as he would have left it.
+Since my last visit, a new addition to St. Paul is the kitchen, restored to perfection.

-The morning market in Saint-Remy was coming to a close when we arrived, nevertheless, there were plenty of shops open and ready to serve up everything Provencal.
-From olive oil to configures and calissons — a new sort of candy to me that’s famous in Provence.
-Cans of sardines, Camargue rice — both red and black — and flavored salts were my finds of the day.
+The morning market in Saint-Remy was coming to a close when we arrived; nevertheless, plenty of shops were open and ready to serve up everything Provencal.
+From olive oil to configures and calissons — a new sort of candy famous in Provence.
+Cans of sardines, Camargue rice — red and black — and flavored salts were my finds of the day.

 Carrières de Lumières in Les Baux de Provence- Late afternoon

-Coming out from the light show we were happy to run into Mas Sainte Berthe , a winery on our way out of Les Baux.
+Coming out from the light show, we were happy to run into Mas Sainte Berthe, a winery, on our way out of Les Baux.
 Yes, more wine!
-Some of my favorite tastings of the trip.
+These are some of my favorite tastings of the trip.

 Bastide Rose in Thor -Dinner and overnight

-Along with his son, who serves as wine host and waiter, Emmanuel and his chef create imaginative dishes from local and home-grown products.
+Emmanuel and his chef create imaginative dishes from local and home-grown products along with his son, who serves as wine host and waiter.
 Guests appear at La Bastide Rose from far and near to enjoy a meal and the beautiful surroundings.

 Itinerary: L’Isle sur la Sorgue and return to Uzes

 My Aunt Rose was one of the reasons I grew to love collecting things, so I knew her daughter Judy would love L’Isle sur la Sorgue.
 The small town has a Sunday antique market that is well-known in this part of France.
-There is also a Sunday “everything” market, similar to Saturday Market in Uzes.
-It was a perfect last stop for our tour — and only a few kilometers from the bastide.
+There is also a Sunday “everything” market, similar to the Saturday Market in Uzès.
+It was a perfect last stop for our tour, only a few kilometers from the Bastide.
 After our “goodbye” to Poppy, we set out to see what we could find.